michellejlin/lava/README.md

 4. [Download ANNOVAR](http://www.openbioinformatics.org/annovar/annovar_download_form.php).
 This program requires registration with a .edu email, or request for access.
 Once you've recieved access to the annovar download, download and unzip it.
 Then copy and paste all the files with extension .pl inside the ANNOVAR folder into your main LAVA folder.
 (There is no need to copy example or humandb.)

 5. Run the install script by typing into the terminal window `python install.py -i -c`.
 The install script will work for a while and install anything you don't already have on your computer.
-When installation is complete you'll see this message `Installation Complete!
+When installation is complete you'll see this message: `Installation Complete!
 The only remaining step is to download ANNOVAR and put all of the files into this folder!
 For instructions on how to do this see the README.` On certain Linux machines this install script may throw some root errors, but as long as you see this final message, LAVA should work properly!

 Now we have to make sure the script can be run from anywhere.
 Navigate to your main LAVA folder (same as step #3).

 1. Type in `pwd`.
 This will give you the current path.
 Copy this path.
 1. Type in `nano ~/.bashrc`.
 For MAC OSX users, replace 'bashrc' with 'bash_profile', keeping the rest of the punctuation.
 2. This will open up an editor in the terminal window.
 Scroll down to get to the bottom of this file.
 3. Copy paste ``alias lava.py="python PATH/lava.py"`` into the terminal, where you replace PATH with the path you just copied.
-An example might look like `alias lava.py="python /Users/uwvirongs/Downloads/lava/lava.py"`.
+An example might look like this: `alias lava.py="python /Users/uwvirongs/Downloads/lava/lava.py"`.
 5. Hit Ctrl+X to quit out of the editor, and press Enter if a new prompt shows up.
 6. Type in `source ~/.bashrc` (or replace 'bashrc' with 'bash_profile' for Mac OSX), to refresh the file.